calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-calypso-api.md

 - The result of a SAM selection is a smartcard image whose keys' parameters can be read.
 - A transaction with a target card or SAM may involve a master SAM in order to secure the operations.

-The CalypsoCard & CalypsoSam interfaces provide ‘**getters**’ in order to recover the information of the selected smartcard.
+The CalypsoCard & CalypsoSam interfaces provide **accessors** in order to recover the information of the selected smartcard.

 To optimize the number of exchanges with a card reader of a SAM reader, the Calypso API allows to group the commands.
-A set of command could be first '**prepare**d', and then be '**process**ed' by a selected target at the selection or during the transaction.
+A set of command could be first **prepared**, and then be **processed** by a selected target at the selection or during the transaction.
 A transaction with a Calypso card is fully managed through the `CardTransactionManager` interface: